 Yesterday I wrote about how I’m glad that we have an emergency fund.
 Today, I add to that list.
 I’m glad that we live below our means so that Greg can take some time off to figure out what he wants to do with his life.
 I’m glad that he can stop and really think about where he’s been and where he wants to go.
 We’re not sure what’s going to happen now, but I’m so thankful that we’ve experienced all of the crazy things that we have.
 I married Greg in sickness, in health, for rich and for poor, and I meant it.
 And, it’s nice to support him for once.
 I’ve never been the bread winner before, and I’m thoroughly enjoying it while it lasts.

-Greg’s going to help me work on Club Thrifty for at least the time being, and I’m excited to see where we end up.
-Greg is he smartest and hardest-working person I know.
+For the time being, Greg is going to help me work on Club Thrifty.
+However, I’m excited to see where we end up.
+He is he smartest and hardest-working person I know.
 Regardless of what he decides to do with his life, I know deep down that he will find a way to succeed.
 He always does.

 Have you ever made a career change that you hated?